ugurcanvurgun/ugurcanvurgun.github.io/_pages/research.md

 ## **Reviewing**

-- Folia Linguistica.
+- Folia Linguistica
-- CogSci (The Annual Conference of Cognitive Science Society).
+- CogSci (The Annual Conference of Cognitive Science Society)
-- Journal of Clinical and Translational Science.
+- Journal of Clinical and Translational Science
 - Pacific Symposium on Biocomputing

 <br/>